 If your child is in a creche or preschool, try to instil good handwashing practices with the support of their teachers, as they are likely to be exposed to numerous infections in this environment.
 And of course, adults should also avoid coming into direct contact with sick people so that they don’t contract viral infections themselves.

-As Deon explained, babies have immature immune systems, so we need to be careful about exposure to germs.
+When to worry As Deon explained, babies have immature immune systems, so we need to be careful about exposure to germs.
 Children are most at risk of contracting illness between the ages of six months and two years old.
 After that, the immune system steadily develops until reaching full maturity between ten and twenty years of age.
 During adult life, it dips during pregnancy or other immune-related disorder like HIV, or cancer treatment like chemotherapy, and then begins to taper off again at around 60.
 If you are taking care of a baby or an immunocompromised patient, you should be more vigilant about hand washing and exposure to sick people.

-In a normal household, a wash with soap and water for 20 seconds is fine to deal with most of the pathogens that may lurk there.
+The best way to wash your hands In a normal household, a wash with soap and water for 20 seconds is fine to deal with most of the pathogens that may lurk there.
 If you need to use a hand rub rather than running water or are looking after a person whose immunity is compromised, Deon recommends an alcohol rub over an antibacterial hand wash, as it has been found to be the most effective method of removing the greatest number of germs from your hands.

 Avoid using antibacterial hand sanitisers because it is contributing to the growing problem of antibiotic resistant bacteria.

-It’s good to know that you don’t have to worry too much about your baby’s exposure to the outside world.
+A healthy compromise It’s good to know that you don’t have to worry too much about your baby’s exposure to the outside world.
 Be sensible about hand washing, but don’t sterilise everything your baby may come into contact with.
 As your baby grows up and for your own health, hand washing remains your best weapon against viral infection, so make regular washes a part of your family’s daily routine.